jtaylordev/mini-projects/inventory_management/readme.md

 # Inventory Management System

-## Concepts Covered
+## Key Concepts

 ### Classes and Objects

-Classes are blueprints for creating objects.
-They encapsulate data for the object, and functions that manipulate that data.
+Classes serve as blueprints for creating objects, encapsulating both the data and the functions that operate on that data.
+Objects are instances of these classes, representing specific entities with defined attributes and behaviors.
-Objects are instances of classes.
-When you create an object, you are creating an instance of a class with actual values.

 ### Encapsulation

-Encapsulation is the bundling of data (attributes) and methods (functions) that operate on that data within one unit (class).
-It restricts direct access to some of the object's components, which is a way of preventing accidental interference and misuse of the data.
+Encapsulation involves bundling data (attributes) and methods (functions) within a single unit (class) to restrict direct access, thus preventing accidental interference or misuse of data.

-Private Attributes/Methods: Prefixing an attribute or method with double underscores __ makes it private.
-Protected Attributes/Methods: Prefixing with a single underscore _ suggests that it should be treated as non-public.
+- **Private Attributes/Methods**: Attributes or methods prefixed with double underscores (`__`) are made private, limiting their accessibility.
+- **Protected Attributes/Methods**: Attributes or methods prefixed with a single underscore (`_`) are treated as non-public, suggesting they should not be accessed directly outside the class.

 ### Inheritance

-Inheritance allows a class (child class) to inherit attributes and methods from another class (parent class).
-This promotes code reusability.
+Inheritance allows a class (child class) to inherit attributes and methods from another class (parent class), promoting code reuse and modularity.

 ### Polymorphism

-Polymorphism allows methods to have the same name but behave differently in different contexts.
-In OOP, this often involves method overriding, where a child class provides a specific implementation of a method that is already defined in its parent class.
+Polymorphism allows different classes to define methods with the same name but distinct behaviors.
+In object-oriented programming, this is often achieved through method overriding, where a child class provides a specific implementation of a method inherited from the parent class.

-The Item class will serve as the parent class for all item types.

-Attributes:
+## Item Categories

+### Items

+- **Attributes**:
-name: The name of the item.
+  - `name`: The name of the item.
-price: The price of the item.
+  - `price`: The price of the item.
-quantity: The quantity in stock.
+  - `quantity`: The quantity in stock.

-Methods:
+- **Methods**:

-apply_discount(): Applies a discount to the item.
+  - `apply_discount()`: Applies a discount to the item.

-Electronics
+### Electronics
-Unique Attributes:

-warranty_period: Duration of the warranty in months.
-Methods:
+- **Unique Attributes**:
+  - `warranty_period`: The warranty period for the electronic item (in months).

+- **Methods**:
-Override apply_discount to provide a different discount mechanism.
+  - Override `apply_discount()`: Implements a different discount mechanism for electronics.

-Clothing
+### Clothing

-Unique Attributes:
+- **Unique Attributes**:

-size: Size of the clothing item.
+  - `size`: The size of the clothing item.
-material: Material of the clothing item.
+  - `material`: The material composition of the clothing item.

-Groceries
+### Groceries

-Unique Attributes:
+- **Unique Attributes**:

-expiration_date: Expiry date of the grocery item.
+  - `expiration_date`: The expiration date of the grocery item.

-Methods:
+- **Methods**:

-Override apply_discount to handle perishable items.
+  - Override `apply_discount()`: Provides a specific discount logic to handle perishable items.

-Polymorphism is achieved through method overriding in the subclasses.
+### Polymorphism in Action

-Each subclass (Electronics, Groceries) overrides apply_discount to implement specific discount logic.
-The same method name (apply_discount) behaves differently depending on the object's class.
+Polymorphism is demonstrated by overriding the `apply_discount()` method in the subclasses.
+Each subclass, such as `Electronics` and `Groceries`, provides its own specific implementation of the method, allowing the same method name (`apply_discount()`) to behave differently based on the context of the class instance.

-Inventory
+## Inventory Management

-Explanation:
+- **Inventory**:

-items is a list that holds all the item objects. apply_discounts iterates over all items and applies a discount, demonstrating polymorphism.
+  - `items` is a list that holds all item objects.
+  - `apply_discounts()`: Iterates over all items and applies the appropriate discount, showcasing polymorphism in action.